 You can do this via the PEP or your third-party software.

 You also need to tell your state or territory regulatory authority.

-You must take all reasonable steps to ensure families make a co-contribution to their child care fees, even during an emergency.
+After 30 June 2022, you must take all reasonable steps to ensure families make a co-contribution to their child care fees, even during an emergency.